5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/projects.md

 ## 5MBS: MBS User Services

-Initial implementation of MBSF, MBSTF, MBS-AF and MBS-AS for supporting media multicast/broadcast.
+Initial implementation of MBSF, MBSTF, MBS AF and MBS AS for supporting media multicast/broadcast.
 This builds on top of the 5G Core functions indicated above.
 * [Kanban board](https://github.com/orgs/5G-MAG/projects/43/views/1)